On the difference between thermalization in open and isolated quantum systems: a case study: Results

 In particular, in the second equality above, the functional dependence of time on $\LB$ ensures that the time is not long enough to resolve the discreteness of the bath energy levels, and the DQD perceives the bath as a continuum.
 Combining all the discussion in this section and in Sec.~\ref{subsec:equalfooting}, we see that, for our choice of initial state Eq.\eqref{typical_initial_state}, for a given $\LB$ and a chosen fixed $L_0$, the dynamics of the DQD up to time

 corresponds to the OQS regime.
 In other words, for a finite bath of size $\LB$, the time $t_\oqs$ is the relevant timescale up to which the open system approach is suitable for describing equilibration.
-This is the first result of the paper.
+For $t\leq t_{\rm oqs}$, even for a finite value of $\LB$, the DQD perceives the lead as a continuum bath with infinite degrees of freedom, given by the spectral function in Eq.\eqref{eq:spectral_function}.

 Thermalization of the DQD in the OQS approach then corresponds to convergence of the state of the DQD to $\hat{\rho}_{\rm MGS}$ within this regime, starting from a global initial pure state of the form given in Eq.~\eqref{typical_initial_state}.
 We re-iterate that, in this choice of initial state, the arbitrariness of the parameters in $\hat{H}_S^{\rm ini}$ makes the initial state of the DQD arbitrary.
 The convergence should happen irrespective of the DQD initial state, i.e, irrespective of the choice of parameters in $\hat{H}_S^{\rm ini}$.
 Such thermalization is expected to hold both for free fermion case ($V=0$), and the interacting DQD case ($V\neq 0$).
 This is indeed the case, as we show numerically below.